 This post may contains affiliate links, which means I receive a small commission at no cost to you.
 Please read the full disclosure here.

-Organizing your finances is key to financial success.
+Organizing your financial life is key to financial success.

 While it takes time to set up a system, in the long run, it will save countless hours of time.

 Truth be told… You should finish all of the steps except for one in an hour.